NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 reachable.
 In such cases the secondary might pick up the change only after the refresh timer runs out, which might take long time and be out of the control of the primary nameserver operator.
-Low refresh values in the zones being served can alleviate update delays, but burdens both the primary and secondary nameservers with more refresh queries, especially with larger numbers of secondary nameservers serving large numbers of zones.
+Low refresh values in the zones being served can alleviate update delays, but burden both the primary and secondary nameservers with more refresh queries, especially with larger numbers of secondary nameservers serving large numbers of zones.
 To mitigate this, updates of zones MAY be signalled via catalog zones with the help of a `serial` property.